-Immunotheraphy, more commonly referred to as allergy shots, are not a medication, but rather a more natural approach to increasing your tolerance towards what you’re allergic to.
+Immunotherapy, more commonly referred to as allergy shots, are not a medication, but rather a more natural approach to increasing your tolerance to the allergens in which you are allergic.

 According to the National Institute of Health, 85% of people with allergic rhinitis (hay fever) will benefit from allergy shots within the first year, lessening their symptoms and need for medication.
 Additional research has shown that children on allergy shots are less likely to develop asthma.

-Maintenance begins when the effective dosage is reached at the end of your ‘build-up’.
-This is the phase when your body begins to increase its tolerance.
+Maintenance begins when the effective dosage is reached at the end of your ‘build-up’ phase.
+In the maintenance phase, your body begins to increase its tolerance.
 Patients transition to 1 shot/week for the next year and over time, the period between injections progressively increases.
 The recommended duration of immunotherapy is 3-5 years.

 Traditional Build: 1-3 shots/week (no appointment needed)